cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 #.
 Basic PHP knowledge.
 The more object-oriented programming you've
    done, the better: but fear not if you're a procedural fan.
 #.
 Finally, you'll need a basic knowledge of the MVC programming
    pattern.
-A quick overview can be found in Chapter "Beginning With CakePHP", Section :
+A quick overview can be found in :doc:`/cakephp-overview/understanding-model-view-controller`.
-   :doc:`/beginning-with-cakephp/understanding-model-view-controller`.
-Don't worry:
-   its only a half a page or so.
+   Don't worry, its only a half a page or so.

 Let's get started!